cpacilio/P2.4_seed/lab09/README.md

    the number of iterations.

-2. This example uses a geometric multigrid preconditioner that gives constant iteration times as the mesh is refined, as opposed to the ``PreconditionIdentity`` that was used in the early labs.
+2. This example uses a geometric multigrid preconditioner that gives constant iteration numbers as the mesh is refined, as opposed to the ``PreconditionIdentity`` that was used in the early labs.
 Check the number of iterations with the conjugate gradient method.